Between Lake and Peaks

 1. Thumersbach Promenade

 Across the lake from the town center lies the peaceful district of Thumersbach.
-From its lakeside promenade, you’ll enjoy one of the most stunning panoramic views of Zell am See – especially at sunset when the light bathes the town and mountains in warm colors.
+From the lakeside promenade there, you have one of the most beautiful panoramic views of Zell am See, especially at sunset.

-Just a few minutes from the center, Elisabeth Park offers a relaxed atmosphere and direct lake access.
-The modern wooden “Kiss the Lake” platform is an ideal spot for atmospheric photos, with the Grand Hotel as a picture-perfect backdrop.
+Just a few minutes from the city center, Elisabeth Park offers a relaxed atmosphere and direct access to the lake.
+The modern wooden platform “Kiss the Lake” is an ideal place for atmospheric photos with the Grand Hotel in the background.

 3. Schmittenhöhe Panorama View